build-on-aws/content/posts/wip-limits-help-you-get-more-stuff-done/index.md

 >
 > `CycleTime = WIP​ / Throughput`

-## Limiting WIP aids our commitment to completing valuable features
+## Limiting WIP Aids Our Commitment to Completing Valuable Features

-In Scrum we plan a sprint, and as a team commit to completing the stories in that sprint, thereby delivering value with every sprint completion.
+In Scrum we plan a sprint and as a team commit to completing the stories in that sprint, thereby delivering value with every sprint completion.
 In Kanban we usually do not have sprints, instead using a continuous flow model.
 WIP limits are how we provide this same level of commitment that Scrum provides.

 In Scrum we plan a sprint based on past velocity, and then as a team commit that we will complete the selected stories for that sprint by sprint end.
-This commitment is an important part of Scrum, however I have observed that it is a very common problem among teams world-wide that they fail to complete all the planned stories for a given sprint.
-“Punting” unfinished stories from one sprint to the next is supposed to be a practice to be avoided, however it is in actuality common among even the best intentioned scrum teams.
+This commitment is an important part of Scrum, but I have observed that it is a very common problem among teams world-wide that they fail to complete all the planned stories for a given sprint.
+“Punting” unfinished stories from one sprint to the next is supposed to be a practice to be avoided, but it is in actuality common among even the best-intentioned scrum teams.

 In Kanban, we often have a continuous flow model and not a sprint one, so the Scrum method of committing to a set of sprint stories will not work.
 We take a different approach to team commitment.
 By limiting WIP we commit to ensure that the most important things (the things the top of the backlog) get the teams’ attention, and that often multiple members of the team will collaborate to deliver those items.